BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/target_rate.md

 There may be times that you want the target rate sensors to not take into account rates that are above or below a certain value (e.g. you don't want the sensor to turn on when rates go crazy or where it would be more beneficial to export).

+### Weighting

+!!! info

+    This is only available for continuous target rate sensors

+There may be times when the device you're wanting the target rate sensor to turn on doesn't have a consistent power draw.
+You can specify a weighting which can be applied to each discovered 30 minute slot.
+This can be specified in a few different ways.
+Take the following example weighting for a required 2 hours.

+* `1,1,2,1` - This applies a weighting of 1 to the first, second and forth slot and a weighting of 2 to the third slot.
+This will try and make the cheapest slot fall on the third slot, as long as the surrounding slots are cheaper than other continuous slots.
+* `*,2,1` - This applies a weighting of 1 to the first, second and forth slot and a weighting of 2 to the third slot.
+The `*` can be used as a placeholder for the standard weighting of 1 for all slots before the ones specified.
+* `1,1,2,*` - This applies a weighting of 1 to the first, second and forth slot and a weighting of 2 to the third slot.
+The `*` can be used as a placeholder for the standard weighting of 1 for all slots after the ones specified.
+* `2,*,2` - This applies a weighting of 2 to the first and forth slot and a weighting of 1 to all slots in between.
+The `*` can be used as a placeholder for the standard weighting of 1 for all slots in between the specified slots.

+Each slot weighting must be a whole number and positive.

+You can also use weightings to ignore slots.
+This can be done by assigning a value of 0 for the desired slot.

 ## Attributes

 The following attributes are available on each sensor